rbuerki/churn-prediction-automotive/README.md

-# blogPost-Churn
+# Churn Prediction in the Automotive Industry
 A repository containing code and data for a churn prediction project in the automotive service business.

-This code is a stringent revision of a larger project and serves as basis for a blog publication on Medium.
-To write such an article (adressing people with a non-tech background) is a task in Udacity's Data Science program.
-The article can be found [here](https://medium.com/@raph_91654/predict-churn-retain-your-customers-39cc62c322ed).

 ### Introduction to project and results

 The automotive retail business is under pressure.
 The industry relies heavily on recurring aftersales service revenues to make a profit.
-But customers are generally free to choose where to service their cars once they have bought them and so it is crucial for individual car retail companies to turn their erstwhile buyers into loyal service customers.
-The goal of this project is to help a large european automotive retail and service company to reduce its churn rate (= the ratio of customers who switch away from one supplier to another in a given period) by building a predictive model to identify customers that are about to churn.
+The goal of this project is to help a large european automotive retail and service company to reduce its churn rate (= the ratio of customers who switch away from one supplier to another in a given period) by building _a predictive model to identify customers that are about to churn._ The project was a successful prototype for a model that was later implemented by the companys Data Science team.
+I used this project as capstone for Udacity's Machine Learning Nanodegree.

 The project was designed to answer 3 questions:

-1) Can we effectively explain customer churn?
+1) Can customer churn be predicted?
 (Yes, the model achieves a reasonable F1-score of 0.82 over all)
-2) What are main features leading to churn?
+2) What are main drivers for churn?
 (Top 3: car age, duration of relationship / recency, distance home to branch)
-3) How can we act?
-(This question is addressed in the blogpost only)
+3) What can be done to prevent churn?
+(This question is addressed in the blogpost only, see notebook 4.)

+The project proposal and final report for the full project can be found in the `reports` section.
+A subsequent [blogpost](https://medium.com/@raph_91654/predict-churn-retain-your-customers-39cc62c322ed) summarizes the results.
+In the `rescources` section you'll find some interesting papers concerning churn prediction with Machine Learning.

 ### Install